apache/seatunnel-website/community/contribution_guide/code-review.md

 GitHub currently shows the `dev` branch as requiring only one approval before merge.
 This is only the global branch protection baseline.

+For PRs that **do not** touch core modules, the merge baseline is:

+1. **One committer approval**
+2. Passing automated bot checks, such as CI, code style, and license validation
+3. At least one collaborator or AI bot review, where applicable

-By community consensus, PRs that modify core modules still require **two committer approvals** before merge.
+The following modules are considered core and therefore still require **two committer approvals** before merge:

+- `seatunnel-api`
+- `seatunnel-engine/seatunnel-engine-core`
+- `seatunnel-engine/seatunnel-engine-server`
+- `seatunnel-engine/seatunnel-engine-client`
+- `seatunnel-engine/seatunnel-engine-common`
+- `seatunnel-engine/seatunnel-engine-serializer`
+- `seatunnel-engine/seatunnel-engine-storage`

+All other modules, including connectors, transforms, e2e tests, documentation, and tooling, follow the relaxed baseline above as long as they do not modify any of the core modules listed here.

+This policy is determined by **module scope**, not by the number of changed files or lines of code.
+If a PR touches any core module, the stricter **two committer approvals** rule applies to the whole PR.

 GitHub cannot enforce this per-module rule automatically today, so reviewers and committers must inspect the changed files manually.
 If a PR touches core modules but does not yet have two committer approvals, do not merge it even if GitHub reports that the required review check has passed.

 ## General review checklist